testflows/TestFlows-WebSite/source/handbook/index.md

         pass
 ```

-When a semi-automated test is run the test program pauses and asks for input
+When a semi-automated test is run, the test program pauses and asks for input
 for each manual step.

 ```bash